 Refunds are processed weekly by the Cash Receipts Office and payments are issued on Fridays.
 Federal loan funds will be issued to the specified borrower no sooner than 10 days after the start of classes each semester.
 Non-federal refunds must be requested by the student in writing.
-Requests should be submitted to the Cash Receipts Office (email@example.com).
-Refund proceeds are either mailed to students or parents per federal regulations or per written request and can be either directly deposited via ACH (if proper forms have been submitted to the Business Office) or by check.
+Requests should be submitted to the Cash Receipts Office (firstname.lastname@example.org).
+Refund proceeds are either mailed to students or parents per federal regulations or per written request and can be either directly deposited via ACH to any financial institution of their choice (if proper forms have been submitted to the Business Office) or by check.
+Click here for the ACH Direct Deposit form.

 Refunds due to Withdrawal

 Tuition Refund: A student who withdraws during the semester will receive an adjustment to tuition on a per diem pro-ration (number of days enrolled divided by number of days in the semester) through 60% of the primary term.
 No refunds will be processed after 60% of the primary term has been completed.
 A student who withdraws within eight weeks due to illness may elect to take a certificate issued by the Vice President for Finance and Administration for the portion of the actual tuition paid.
 A student who is suspended from the University during the semester for disciplinary actions is not entitled to a refund of tuition.
 There is no refund of the student activity, social center and health service fees.

 Residence Hall Room and Board Refund: There is no refund for the room charges.
 Board charges will be refunded on a prorated per diem basis throughout the semester regardless of the reason for withdrawal.
 The board adjustment is calculated beginning the day the residence hall room is totally vacated.